 The Institute of economic affairs—a notably conservative think tank—joins a growing chorus of British people calling for the full legalization of cannabis, especially as Uruguay, Canada, and the United States show the many benefits of decriminalization.
 They describe the current system of prohibition as “failing,” and note that over $3.5 billion pounds are lost to the black market each year.

 As Chris Snowdon (head of lifestyle economics at IEA) notes, “done properly, the legalization of cannabis is a win-win-win; criminals lose a lucrative industry, consumers get a better, safer, and cheaper product and the burden on the general taxpayer is reduced."

-There are an estimated 3 million regular cannabis users in the U.K.’s ~66 million inhabitants or almost 4.5% of the population.
-Rather than criminalize those individuals, the country could benefit from massive tax revenues and a job boom if cannabis were legalized, all while drastically reducing the enormous financial burden enforcement of drug laws and substance use treatment has on the health and justice systems.
+There are an estimated 3 million regular cannabis users among the U.K.’s approximately 66 million inhabitants, or almost 4.5% of the population.
+Rather than criminalize those individuals, the country could benefit from massive tax revenues and a job boom if cannabis were legalized.
+Sajid Javid, the Home Secretary of England, has already begun a review of medical marijuana.Posted: Saturday, September 15th, 10:00am a month ago

 Lana Tong is an aspiring Biochemist and Squirrel Behavioral Psychologist based in Victoria, British Columbia.
 She's passionate about cannabis as a medicine, entheogen, food, fiber crop, and so much more.
 Lana hopes to one day swim in a pool filled with organic CBD oil.
 We all have dreams - right?!